letendrt/Mass-Borealis-Odesi-Deaccessioning/README.md

 ## User Guide 🪧🛃

 1) Start by filling out the CSV sheet below for all of the datasets you wish to deaccession.
-The present Sheet holds standardised field entry options that allow for the code to run efficiently.
-You must use a copy of this sheet to run the script.
-Any deviation from the column names or entry names could result in unsuccessful file harvesting for backup and JSON file creation. https://docs.google.com/spreadsheets/d/1K07RApf98HVDQhxC0QBldHvUDj3MPArOs6k3liUatGQ/copy
+The original code was written assuming that the to-be deaccessioned files were incomplete duplicates of another dataset due to a migration issue between Nesstar and Dataverse.
+The CSV sheet reflects this.
+The code, as it currently stands, does not allow for the deaccessioning of datasets that are unique - these should be deaccessioned manually.
+There are a few columns that MUST be filled: "DOI", "Duplicate?" (will always be yes given the nature of the code), "Duplicate DOI", "Which should be kept?", and "Deaccession Reason". https://docs.google.com/spreadsheets/d/1K07RApf98HVDQhxC0QBldHvUDj3MPArOs6k3liUatGQ/copy